ikkez/F3-Sugar/Cortex/readme.md

 ### Setup a DB

 Create a DB object of your choice.
-You can choose [SQL](http://fatfreeframework.com/sql), [Jig](http://fatfreeframework.com/jig) or [MongoDB](http://fatfreeframework.com/mongo).
+You can choose between [SQL](http://fatfreeframework.com/sql), [Jig](http://fatfreeframework.com/jig) or [MongoDB](http://fatfreeframework.com/mongo).
 Here are some examples:

 ```php
 // SQL - MySQL